V0idpool/V0idpool/README.md

 ### 🚀 Current Projects
 Here are some of the exciting projects I’m working on:
 - **RustForge Sign Painter**: RustForge takes any image, automatically converts it to the closest Rust color palette, or can utilize the new adaptive palette (supports up to 512 colors) and paints it directly onto a sign in-game.
 It’s perfect for adding custom, high-quality art to your base without spending hours on it.
+- **Rust Optimizer**: Rust Optimizer is a tool designed to help users quickly and easily optimize their Rust game settings.
+It automates the process of adjusting the game's client.cfg file to improve performance and provide an optimal gaming experience based on your system hardware.
 - **TotK Tools Mod Manager**: A mod manager for *The Legend of Zelda: Tears of the Kingdom*, featuring save editors, Yuzu optimizations, and mod backups.
 - **VoidWatch Guardian**: A Windows-based watchdog application designed to automatically monitor, restart, restart periodically and manage Discord bot executables or any other application executables.
 - **SoD Tools**: A modding tool for *State of Decay*, enabling easy extraction and management of game files.